 Make It Easy To Read

-Your business plan should be easy to read with clear headings, section titles, and bulleted lists.
+Your business plan should be easily read with clear headings, section titles, and bulleted lists.

-It will ensure that they can quickly scan through the document without reading through paragraphs of text which can become tedious quite quickly.
+It will ensure that they can quickly scan through the document without reading through paragraphs of text which can become tedious.

 Keep Tone & Style Consistent

 Consistency across both tone and style will help to keep them engaged.
-You don’t want to confuse investors by having conflicting styles used throughout different sections or pages.
+You don't want to confuse investors with conflicting styles throughout different sections or pages.

 So, use a consistent style and keep the tone formal.
 It will provide you with all the information they need quickly and effectively without getting distracted from critical points when reading your planning proposal.